qsnake/gpaw/doc/devel/devel.rst

    newrelease
    debugging
    profiling
-   testsuite
    statistics
    about_this_wiki
    code/code

 GPAW development can be done by anyone!
 Just take a look at the :ref:`todo` list and find something that suits your talents!
-Read more about the :ref:`technology` and :ref:`theory <features_and_algorithms>` behind the code.
+Read more about the :ref:`technology` and :ref:`theory
+<features_and_algorithms>` behind the code.

 Topics: